 With 200 years of history, the Beauregard-Keyes house has seen its fair share of owners, from the Confederate General to the Italian mob.
 The apparitions spotted inside the house are associated with the civil war and ghosts of Confederate soldiers can be spotted and heard, usually accompanied by a nasty smell throughout the house.

-Home to the tomb of Voodoo queen Marie Laveau and the white pyramid tomb of Nicolas Cage, St. Louis Cemetery No. 1 is a popular historical cemetery on the edge of the French Quarter.
-Access to this cemetery is only possible on a tour.
+Home to the tomb of Voodoo queen Marie Laveau and the white pyramid tomb of Nicolas Cage, St. Louis Cemetery No. 1 is a famous historic cemetery on the edge of the French Quarter.
+Unfortunately, access to this cemetery is only possible on a tour.

-Located in the Garden District, Lafayette Cemetery is known for its immense beauty, surrounded by magnolia trees with flower-lined pathways leading past tombs and mausoleums.
-Most of the people who were buried at Lafayette died as a result of yellow fever which swept through Louisiana in the 1800s.
+Lafayette Cemetery is located in the Garden District, which is known for its immense beauty, surrounded by magnolia trees with flower-lined pathways leading past tombs and mausoleums.
+Unfortunately, most people buried at Lafayette died due to yellow fever, which swept through Louisiana in the 1800s.

 In a sea of black and white tombstones, the ghosts of St. Roch are said to roam throughout the cemetery, passing through mausoleum walls.
-Witnesses report seeing the unnerving ghosts of a cloaked figure, as well as the ghost of a dog.
-St. Roch is the patron saint of healing, the cemetery also has a small chapel with random, creepy things on the walls, including prosthetics, casts, and dolls.
+Witnesses report seeing the scary ghosts of a cloaked figure and the ghost of a dog.
+St. Roch is the patron saint of healing.
+The cemetery also has a small chapel with random, creepy things on the walls, including prosthetics, casts, and dolls.

 Haunted Hotels in New Orleans

-Known as the official haunted hotel in New Orleans, the Haunted Hotel at 623 Ursulines is one of the oldest hotels with a gruesome history brimming with murder.
-Ghost sightings are reported daily, so be sure to bring your ghost hunting equipment with you.
-Get ready for a sleepless night, because you’ll probably find yourself too scared to sleep.
+Known as the official haunted hotel in New Orleans, the Haunted Hotel at 623 Ursulines is one of the oldest hotels with a gruesome history of murder.
+Ghost sightings are reported daily, so bring your ghost hunting equipment.
+Also, get ready for a sleepless night because you’ll probably be too scared to sleep.
 You have been warned!

-A luxury hotel with specters, the Hotel Monteleone has several resident ghosts throughout the building, but most of the surreal activity occurs in the lobby.
-The magnificent grandfather clock is said to be haunted by a ghostly clockmaker who can be seen practicing his craft in the middle of the night.
+A luxury hotel with spectres, the Hotel Monteleone has several resident ghosts throughout the building, but most of the surreal activity occurs in the lobby.
+For example, the magnificent grandfather clock is said to be haunted by a ghostly clockmaker who can be seen practicing his craft in the middle of the night.